Meet Our Staff

 With a strong background in accounting, finance, strategic planning and information technology, Sandra brings a lot to the AIANTA team.
 She is highly experienced in helping companies reach their organizational and financial objectives.

 Originally from Fort Defiance, Arizona, Sandra is a citizen of the Navajo Nation and she is from the Towering House clan and born for the Towering House clan.
 Her maternal grandfather is from the Meadow People clan and her paternal grandfather is from the Bitter Water clan.

 Sandra received her Bachelor of Arts degree in anthropology and a second degree in Native American studies from the University of New Mexico (UNM) in Albuquerque.
 She is currently enrolled as a graduate student at UNM in the Community and Regional Planning Program with an emphasis in Indigenous Planning (iD+Pi).
-Upon graduation this fall, Sandra plans to become a planner for her tribe and concentrate on community-based tourism projects to encourage economic development.
+Upon graduation this spring, Sandra plans to concentrate on community-based tourism projects to encourage economic development.